tendermint/tendermint/docs/rfc/rfc-007-deterministic-proto-bytes.md

 4. Set our proto decoder package to remove unknown fields on deserialization.

 This would still require that messages never unmarshal data structures with unknown fields.
-This can be accomplished by defining adding fields to a structure that needs canonicalization as a breaking changes within our semantic versioning and disallowing it within a major version.
+This can be accomplished by defining the act of adding fields to a structure that needs canonicalization as a breaking change within our semantic versioning and disallowing it within a major version.
 I.e., two versions of Tendermint that have different fields in proto messages which require canonical byte representation will not be able to interoperate.